Purpose

 PIs will be notified annually and asked to complete an annual update form for continuing projects to document that information regarding work procedures, locations, animal use, new personnel training or other significant changes are current with the IBC records.
 Any problems associated with the work, including violations of guidelines, accidents or illnesses associated with the protocol, or adverse events (in the case of human clinical trials) must be reported to the IBC, and, after review, may require a protocol by the IBC, and/or reporting to the NIH Office of Biotechnology Activities (OBA).

 Agricultural field work with transgenic crop species for which USDA-APHIS notification guidelines are applicable does not require IBC approval because it must be performed in a manner compliant with USDA-APHIS guidelines after proposals have been subjected to a permitting process.
-Researchers should, however, inform the IBC of the proposed research by submitting a copy of the proposal to the Office of Sponsored Research and Programs for filing.
+Researchers should, however, inform the IBC of the proposed research by submitting a copy of the proposal to the Office of Research Administration for filing.
 The Compliance Officer will forward a copy to the IBC Chair who will notify pertinent members of the intended work.
 Agricultural field work with all other transgenic plants, invertebrates, and vertebrates, as well as genetically modified microorganisms, must be submitted to the IBC for approval.

 It is the responsibility of the principal investigators to provide adequate biosafety training for laboratory personnel under their supervision.
 The NIH Guidelines stipulate that the principal investigators must have adequate training with regard to good microbiological technique.
 Furthermore, the principal investigator is responsible for providing laboratory staff with (a) protocols describing potential biohazards and appropriate precautions, (b) training in the area methods to ensure biosafety and address accidents, and (c) information regarding precautionary medical procedures.
 The Director of Environmental Health and Safety is available to assist laboratory directors with all aspects of such training.